tensorflow/probability/STYLE_GUIDE.md

     of annoying scrolling ...unless Examples follow Args/Returns/Raises.

 3.  __Citations in Docstrings.__ Write a `#### References` subsection at the
     bottom of any docstring with citations.
-Enumerate all references in alphabetical order.
-Individual bib entries use ICLR’s bibliography style, which borrows from icml2010.bst and which itself borrows from plainnl.bst.
+Use ICLR’s bibliography style to write references; for example, order entries by the first author's last name.
 Add a link to the paper if the publication is open source (ideally, arXiv).

     Write in-paragraph citations in general, e.g., [(Tran and Blei, 2018)][1].
     Write in-text citations when the citation is a noun, e.g., [Tran and Blei